-Service Planning Goals and Progress/Client/ES meetings: Goals and progress meetings are held approximately every 8 weeks during the entire process from start to finish during each step of services.
+Client/ES meetings: Goals and progress meetings are held every 8 weeks during the entire process from start to finish during each step of services.
 This ensures facilitated communication and exchange of information between PAEP and you, in-person or virtual, to address ongoing issues, continuity of services including future planning and any concerning decisions that need to be made.
 This is to set quantifiable goals, focus on certain job related activities and to ensure that all parties involved are positively engaged in the process.
 These meetings are also a time to identify any non-work needs that affect employment to be addressed.
 It is highly recommended that these meetings involve only the ES and the client receiving services (and the third party funder if necessary) in order to gauge individual level of participation and promote independence of the individual.
-Your role in these meetings is very important and you should come prepared to share choices, expectations, needs and other pertinent information regarding your services.
 External parties, e.g. parents are invited to communicate with the ES before or after the meetings to provide any input they may have.
-Participation in these regularly held meetings is required for continued participation in services.